 Proposed by: HEET

-Proposal Statement: The purpose of GSEP, as well as the accelerated cost recovery that is part of the program, is to improve the safety of local customers and to reduce emissions, not to increase the amount of gas that can be sold.
-Investing in increasing the capacity of the gas system will only increase the potential for stranded assets.
+Proposal Statement: The purpose of GSEP, as well as the accelerated cost recovery that is part of the program, is to improve the safety of local customers, not to increase the amount of gas that can be sold.
+Investing in increasing the capacity of the gas system will only increase the potential for stranded assets as the Commonwealth moves “beyond gas” as stated in the Departments Future of Gas order (DPU 20-80).

 Supported by: NCLC; Conservation Law Foundation